 7.H.
 RESIDENTIAL SERVICE CONTRACTS: Buyer may purchase a residential service contract from a residential service company licensed by TREC.
 If Buyer purchases a residential service contract, Seller shall reimburse Buyer at closing for the cost of the residential service contract in an amount not exceeding $___________ Buyer should review any residential service contract for the scope of coverage, exclusions, and limitations.
 The purchase of a residential service contract is optional.
 Similar coverage may be purchased from various companies authorized to do business in Texas.

-The service contracts can normally be renewed by the homeowner in future years at a slightly higher cost.
+You can normally renew service contracts in future years, at a slightly higher cost.